brandlewco/blumberg-law/content/pages/index.md

     colors: colors-a
     variant: variant-a
     title: >+
-      ## AZ lawyer with the skills and experience you need when facing the fight
+      ## An AZ lawyer with the skills and experience you need when facing the
-      of your life.
+      fight of your life.

     subtitle: ''
     text: >+